mpatraw/lol.lua/README.md

 ###Including/Excluding

 When you clone an object, the new object puts the cloned object into a list of "includes".
-This list is is scanned for shared methods or member if it's not found in the original object.
+This list is is scanned for shared methods or members if it's not found in the original object.
 You can think of including as a form of inheritance.
 You can include any number of objects, and you can even exclude them.

 ```lua
 local lol = require('lol')